Skip to main content

 7. Use a VPN on Public Wi-Fi

 Free Wi-Fi at cafes, airports, and hotels is convenient but dangerous.
-Attackers on the same network can intercept your traffic and steal login credentials.
+Attackers on the same network can intercept your traffic and steal login credentials through man-in-the-middle attacks.
+They can also set up fake hotspots with names like "Airport_Free_WiFi" that look legitimate but route all your traffic through the attacker's device.

 • Use a reputable VPN service whenever you connect to public Wi-Fi.
-Options like ProtonVPN (has a free tier) or Mullvad are trustworthy.
+ProtonVPN (has a free tier) or Mullvad are trustworthy options.
+If you want to go further in protecting your digital footprint, explore our list of privacy-focused app alternatives that minimize data collection.

 8. Secure Your Home Wi-Fi Network

 • Change the default admin password on your router.
-The default credentials are publicly known for every router model.
+Default credentials are publicly known for every router model.
+A quick Google search for your router's model number reveals the default username and password.
+If you've never changed these, your router is essentially unlocked.

 • Use WPA3 encryption if your router supports it; otherwise, use WPA2.
-Never use WEP.
+Never use WEP, which can be cracked in minutes with freely available tools.

-• Create a strong Wi-Fi password that is different from your router admin password.
+• Create a strong Wi-Fi password that's different from your router admin password.
+At least 12 characters long.

 9. Back Up Your Data Regularly